Holidays and birthdays can be magical times for children. But celebrations also come with dangers most parents don’t think about — batteries.

-Specifically, the worry is children swallowing lithium batteries, also known as button batteries.
+Specifically, the worry is over children swallowing lithium batteries, also known as button batteries.
 These flat, round batteries come in toys, holiday decorations, and singing greeting cards.

 Swallowing lithium batteries can cause serious harm and even lead to death.
 Here’s what you need to know about this health hazard for children.